Max Vilarasau Serra

 Hey there!
 I’m Max, welcome to my personal site.

-Here you’ll find links to my socials, a glimpse of my (very modest) contributions to scientific research, and my CV.
+Here you’ll find links to my socials, a glimpse of my—very modest—contributions to scientific research, and my Résumé.

-I graduated from an M.Sc. in Machine Learning & AI with outstanding grades, but as unconventional as it may seem, my background is also in Classical Music (Piano), Management, Applied Statistics, and Finance—a mix that allows me to bring both scientific rigor and creative approaches to problem-solving.
+I graduated from an M.Sc. in Business Analytics, majoring in Machine Learning & Artificial Intelligence with outstanding grades, but as unconventional as it may seem, my background is also in Classical Music (Classical Piano), Management, Applied Statistics, Scientific Research, Finance, and Strategy Consulting.

-When I’m not working, you’ll often find me doing Jiu-Jitsu or Grappling; although I also have a lot of fun fine-tuning algorithms, or exploring new intersections between technology, business, and creativity.
+When I’m not working, you’ll often find me doing Jiu-Jitsu or Grappling.

-You can reach me directly through the contact details listed in my CV, or simply connect with me through my socials.
+You can reach me directly through the contact details listed in my Résumé, or simply connect with me through my socials.

 Socials